Thursday, March 29, 2012

 What gardener does not want a shed?

 I do.
 Or, I did.
 My sister has moved into a lovely condo and that left a neat little shed without a home.
 'I'll take it...I'll take it!!!!'
 So now I have a shed.
 I scoped out the yard and came up with what is truly the worst possible spot for it.
+1. There is an old 33 year old willow tree in the corner I wanted it.

 2. This willow corner floods in the winter.
 The water table rises to about five inches above ground.